-As the LCD screens have backlights, which appears as though the pixels are closer together, making an overall sharper picture with more natural effect.
-While on the other hand AMOLED screens may seem to be over-saturated or unrealistic.
+In comparison between Super AMOLED vs LCD IPS, the latter is better in a number of ways as well.
+As LCD screens have backlights, which appear as though the pixels are closer together, making an overall sharper picture with a more natural effect.
+While on the other hand, AMOLED screens may seem to be over-saturated or unrealistic.
 After using the AMOLED for a period of time, the whites may appear slightly yellow.

 AMOLED screens faced a problem of ‘Burn-In’.
-Due to which pixel quality deteriorates over time.
+Due to this pixel quality deteriorates over time.
 Though, this problem can be minimized as the technology will improve.

-Another important consideration while comparing the color quality of a IPS LCD screen with a Super AMOLED screen is that the AMOLED display gradually loses its vibrant color and saturation as the organic compounds might break down in cheap smartphones with AMOLED display.
+Another important consideration while comparing the color quality of an IPS LCD screen with a Super AMOLED screen is that the AMOLED display gradually loses its vibrant color and saturation as the organic compounds might break down in cheap smartphones with AMOLED displays.

 The IPS-LCD displays contain a backlight that utilizes more power than a normal LCD screen.
 From this stance, it is implied that IPS LCD uses more power than AMOLED.